mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 It is similar to other live coding environments and domain-specific languages for sound and music, such as Supercollider, TidalCycles or Gibber.

 Uniquely, Sema provides an integrated experience to machine learning and language design.
-It has a real-time, interactive interpreter for machine learning libraries and a compiler for BNF grammars as first-class citizens of a client-side web application.
+Sema has a real-time, interactive interpreter for machine learning libraries (e.g. [tensorflow.js](https://github.com/mimic-sussex/sema/tree/master/docs)) and a compiler for [BNF grammars](http://hardmath123.github.io/earley.html) as first-class citizens and running client-side.

 ### How to use this tutorial